jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

     8. Added extra help plugin menu items for the updated documentation included in the installation.
 These appear as sub menu items in the Help menu.
     9. Copy Debug Watch variable content to clipboard.
 Add three extra watches dialog context menu options: copy data, copy symbol and data and copy the symbol tree.
 (SF Ticket 654)
     10. Includes temporary code to show the C::B startup time in the log.
 This is to help track down a slow startup issue that I have not seen.
-    11. Added Pecan's experimental CB-clangd_client plugin for testing.
+    11. Added Pecan's experimental CB-clangd_client (08-Jan-2022 SVN r8) plugin for testing.
             Configure clangd_client:
                 1) In the Plugin manager:
                     a) disble the code completion plugin